calebcase/tmpfile/README.md

-# Cross Platform Temporary Files and Directories
+# Cross Platform Temporary Files

-This library attempts to bridge the gap between the what is provided in ioutil ([ioutil.TempFile][ioutil.tempfile], [ioutil.TempDir][ioutil.tempdir]) and the best practice of ensuring temporary files are ***always*** deleted when the application exits.
+This library attempts to bridge the gap between the what is provided in [ioutil.TempFile][ioutil.tempfile] and the best practice of ensuring temporary files are ***always*** deleted when the application exits.

 The normal way to do this on a POSIX system is to use the behavior of [unlink][posix.unlink] to immediately remove the directory entry for the